ebarylko/cmpt-210/assignment-3/assignment-3.md

 Assuming the balls are drawn randomly from the urn, we have a uniform probability space where the probability of picking any set of n balls from the urn is $\frac{1}{\binom{N}{n}}$.

 Let U be the event that there are $k$ white balls in the $n$ balls selected from the urn.
+We need to calculate all the ways to select the k white balls and the $n - k$ non-balls in the n balls we pick from the urn.

-Since we want to calculate all the ways of picking k white balls from the set of n balls, this can be done in
+Since we want to calculate all the ways of picking k white balls from the set of w balls, this can be done in
-$\binom{n}{k}$ many ways.
+$\binom{w}{k}$ many ways.

+We also need to count the number of ways to pick the non-white balls in the urn.
+Since there are $N - w$ non-white balls and we want to pick $n - k$ non-white balls, there are $\binom{N - w}{n - k}$ many ways to pick the non-white balls.

 Using the fact we have a uniform probability space, $Pr(U) = \frac{|U|}{|S|}$, where $S$ is the sample space of all possible ways to select n balls from the urn.
 Knowing that $|S| = \binom{N}{n}$ and $|U| = \binom{n}{k}$, $Pr(U)$